 States not requiring LLC annual reports

-The following nine states, however, do not require an annual report.
+The following eight states, however, do not require an annual report.
 They only request you to file an update if there are changes to the company.

 A reminder will be sent to your registered agent's address several weeks before the annual report is due.

 How to file an annual report for an LLC in 3 steps

 When it’s time to file your annual report, you have three options:

 - Ask an accountant or attorney for help